Shaxadhere/phprapid/README.md

 ## [PHP Rapid][url]
-a php functions library that helps you to write code effieciently, it helps you perform database operations, validation and some other cool stuff by just calling functions.
+a php functions library that helps you to write code effieciently, it helps you perform database operations, validation, tracking user and some other cool stuff by just calling functions.

 ## How To Install: